matt-dray/safar6/README.md

 ### Technicals

-There are two types of field in the class:

--   ‘overworld’ counters: number of steps remaining, number of balls remaining, number of captures made
+The fields in the `SafariZone` class are ‘overworld’ counters: number of steps remaining, number of balls remaining and number of captures made.
--   encounter-related states (which are refreshed at the start of an encounter and modified throughout): species, level, HP, speed, catch rate, and angry and eating statuses

-The fields are `private`; they shouldn’t be influenced from outside the class.

 Methods are: